Sporting

 Chesapeake Bay Retrievers need around 2 to 2.5 cups of dry food per day, split into two meals.
 This quantity can be altered based on your dog’s specific needs.

-As with larger dog breeds, a dog's dietary needs vary widely depending on their weight, energy level, and age.
-Due to this, owners should collaborate with their veterinarian to design a feeding schedule that meets their dog's nutritional requirements.
+As with larger dog breeds, a dog’s dietary needs vary widely depending on its weight, energy level, and age.
+Due to this, owners should collaborate with their veterinarian to design a feeding schedule that meets their dog’s nutritional requirements.

 A Chesapeake Bay Retriever puppy from a reputable breeder usually costs between $1000 and $2,100, but a high-quality Chessie can cost more than $3,600.